… first published on January 28th, 2019

 Back to Babsy’s addictions.

-But even more embarrassing than the psychics and the greyhound track-hunts, the group frappaccino colonics, the cow collecting, the charlatan-guided ghost-fucking, the public shoplifting and skirt-pissing humility-exercises dictated by Childe Guru in a trance over Skype, the gardener-BDSM, the competitive cupping, the artisanal bleeding, Kabala-Max, flesh-transfer tatting, Abramovic discharge-brunches, Ozone soirees and waterboard-rebirthings etc. … worse than any of that was her compulsive acquisition of debris-brats.
+But even more embarrassing than the psychics and then the B-list celebrity greyhound-freeing raids, the group frappaccino colonics, the cow rebirthing, the charlatan-guided ghost-fucking, the public shoplifting and skirt-pissing humility-exercises dictated by Childe Guru in a trance over Skypelite, the gardener-BDSM, the competitive cupping, the artisanal bleeding, Kabala-Max, flesh-transfer tatting, Abramovic discharge-brunches, Ozone soirees and waterboard-shock-satori etc. … worse than any of that was her compulsive acquisition of third world debris-brats.

-Future-thing with eyes and a mind to read English, you should have seen it back then.
+Future-thing with eyes and a mind to read English, I speak to you: you should have seen it back then.

 I should have seen it back then.
 I have.
-I’ve seen so many pictures.
-Not a curlicue of barbed wire for as far as the eye could see.
+More of it was what I should have seen.
+I have so many softening pictures gumming up my mind.
+So many pictures of Worldingness, I’d call it.
+Not a curlicue of barbed wire for as far as the inner eye can see.

 If you were planning to make a religion of this material, which one would be your Messiah?
-Which one’s prophesied return would you build your holidays and sacrifices and spiritual longings around?
+Which one’s prophesied return would you build your holidays and animal sacrifices and sex-rituals and spiritual longings around?
 If you were bored, I mean.
-And you needed a religion for two.
+The problem is I have all this energy.
+And what if you needed a religion for two (but you wanted to avoid making a few of the really big mistakes), which one would it be?

 Kip or Wells?